What is excluded in my Travel Insurance Coverage?

 How long do I have coverage for?

-Applicants that have purchased our Per Trip Plan have up to 212 days of insurance coverage attached to their travel, depending on the maximum number of days allowed by your province of residence.
+Applicants that have purchased our Single Trip Plan have up to 212 days of insurance coverage attached to their travel, depending on the maximum number of days allowed by your province of residence.